tractoai/tracto-examples/README.md

-# YTsaurus Solutions Guide Notebooks
+# Tracto.ai examples

-Welcome to this guide on working with tracto.ai Jupyter notebooks!
+Welcome to this guide on working with Tracto.ai Jupyter notebooks!
 These notebooks demonstrate how to use Tracto.ai functionality through practical examples.

 ## Overview